 Every time a teacher wants something done, they think of a procedure for how it will get done.
 For example, transitioning between activities.
-Classroom procedures help students know what to do when the bell rings, when their pencil breaks, when they finish their work early, or when the need to use the restroom.
-A smooth-running classroom is the result of a teacher’s ability to effectively teach procedures for just about everything in their classroom.
+Procedures help students know what to do when the bell rings, when their pencil breaks, when they finish their work early, or when the need to use the restroom.
+A smoothly running classroom is the result of a teacher’s ability to effectively teach procedures for just about everything in their classroom.

 From the time students enter your classroom, they must know your expectations.
-Procedures dictate what students are to do and how they will work.
+Classroom management strategies like procedures dictate what students are to do and how they will work.
 A procedure explains how you want something done, and it is your job as the teacher to clearly explain it.
 Procedures are necessary for several reasons.
 First, they are needed to effectively function in your classroom.
 Second, they reduce classroom interruptions and discipline problems because they tell students how things will work.

-There are basically three simple steps to follow when teaching a procedure.
+There are three simple steps to follow when teaching a procedure.
 You must explain what you expect of the students, then practice it, and lastly reinforce it until it becomes a routine.
-Beginning the first day of school, you must have a procedure for the following:
+Beginning the first day of school, you must have procedures for the following:

-You must spend a lot of time during the first few weeks of school introducing, modeling, and practicing procedures.
-This must continue until the procedures become a routine.
-A routine is when students can perform a task without even thinking about it.
-If you find that students are not getting it, then reteach the correct procedure, offer feedback and rehearse until you find it acceptable.
-Remind the class of the procedure by saying “OK class, I would like to remind you that when the bell rings we remain in our seats until I dismiss you.”
-Then, practice with the students and have them experience it.
+You must spend ample time during the first few weeks of school getting to know your students and introducing, modeling, and practicing procedures.
+If you find that students are not understanding and following a procedure, then reteach it, offer feedback, and rehearse until you find it acceptable.
+Remind the class of the procedure by saying, “Okay, class, I would like to remind you that when the bell rings we remain in our seats until I dismiss you.”
+Then practice with the students and have them experience it.
 When the bell rings, have the students look around and see that they are all sitting at their seats.
-Then, thank students and tell them they did a good job.
+Then thank them and tell them they did a good job.

 Here are a few examples of how to use the basic three steps to teach specific procedures.